dixit-rajpara/top-songs-dashboard/docs/01-project_description.md

 - Simulate real-time song play data with metadata using LLM-generated inputs.
 - Ingest and stream data via a REST API into Kafka.
 - Use Apache Spark to process streaming data and store it in MinIO (S3-compatible).
-- Enrich and aggregate data via Airflow-managed pipelines.
+- Enrich and aggregate data via Prefect-managed pipelines.
 - Persist the final top-song statistics into PostgreSQL for querying.
 - Serve this data via a frontend dashboard built in ReactJS.